 In combination with EMBL's Chemical Biology Core Facility (CBCF) our laboratory combines high-throughput screening and computational approaches to develop tools and pipelines to investigate the mutual interactions between environmental contaminants and biological systems.
-In this context we are currently establishing a software development
+In this context we are currently establishing a platform available to EMBL and Non-EMBL researchers that involves chemical libraries, screening pipelines together with computational tools, software, and data resources that will enable integrative analyses of the impact of environmental toxins on organisms at the molecular level.

-Technology Fields: chemistry and chemical biology, data science and big data,
+Technology Fields: chemistry and chemical biology, data science and big data, software development